5 Tips To Escape Credit Card Annual Fees

 Aside from interest rates, the one thing every one can agree on is that they hate credit card annual fees.
 It doesn’t matter whether your welcome bonus is worth $400, your travel medical insurance $200 or your free checked bags save you $70 a trip.
 Annual fees are a pain in the @$$!

 Aside from getting a no annual fee credit card, what should those of us who want the benefits of a fee based card, without the fee, do?
 Here are just a few suggestions.

 In This Article:

 1. Get A Banking Plan That Waives Your Annual Fee

 Many Canadian banks offer banking plans that waive the annual fee on a selection of their premium credit cards.
-For example if you get TD’s All-Inclusive Banking Plan ($29.95 waived with a $5,000 monthly balance), you can also get the annual fee rebated for your choice of one of 5 premium credit cards, including the TD Aeroplan Visa Infinite card‘s $120 annual fee.
+For example if you get TD’s All-Inclusive Banking Plan ($29.95 waived with a $5,000 monthly balance), you can also get the annual fee rebated for your choice of one of 5 premium credit cards, including the TD® Aeroplan® Visa Infinite* Card‘s $139 annual fee† (which is rebated the first year if you apply online by May 28, 2023).
 The BMO Premium Checking Account, RBC VIP Program, CIBC Premium Plan all waive the annual fee of their premium cards.

 2. Call and Ask For Your Annual Fee To Be Waived